If we point the camera flash directly into a space, we get a dreaded bright area in the centre. And then a quick drop to shadow around it.

 If you left lights on inside the rooms, you’ll have some yellow tones.
 These will look quite different from the bluer sunlight.

-It’s always best to balance out these light temperatures as much as possible.
+It’s always best to balance out these light temperatures as much as possible in Lightroom or Photoshop.
 That way the photo has a more polished and professional look.

 The Adjustment Brush is ideal for this scenario!
 For the warmer light, select a brush and adjust the light temperature towards blue.